-The advent of pandemic changed most people way of work and for many, this has become the new-normal.
+The advent of pandemic changed the way most people work and for many, this has become the new-normal.

-Given the unexpected changes it information technology brought about by the pandemic, has seen workers become fully acquainted with managing multiple devices within their home network infrastructure, such as checking internet speed and bandwidth, addressing internet connectivity issues and ensure they are able to work productively every day.
+Given the unexpected changes brought about by the pandemic, businesses and staff working remotely from home have had to become fully acquainted with managing multiple devices within their home network infrastructure.
+Most people now understand what it means to check broadband internet speed and bandwidth and are more confident in discussing concerns around internet connectivity issues to ensure they are able to work effectively each day.

 With all of that said, what are some best practices for improving home network security?

 In this post we’ll provide an overview of home network security and how it applies to remote workers.
-We'll also examine recommend best practices for improving IT security at home within your own network infrastructure.
+We'll also examine recommend best practices for improving system security via home IT support within your own network infrastructure.

 Why is Home Network Security Important?

 Statistics shows that cyber security attacks are on the increase and in the past, this was mostly directed at corporate environment.
 Now, with many users working remotely from home for some of those same companies, it has become more lucrative for cyber criminals to direct threats at home network with weak IT security.
-The truth is, not every home have a secure IT infrastructure in place and the technical skills to understand and adopt to the changes required for more stringent home network security as exist in their work place.
+The truth is, not every home have a secure network installation in place and the technical skills to understand and adapt to changes required could expose any network infrastructure to security compromise that were only commonly experienced in the work place.

 As we embrace the modern technology era, home network security is becoming increasingly crucially important in many ways as its office counterpart.
 Any security vulnerabilities or malicious exploit could potentially expose organisations business processes and data to cyber criminals because of a weak link in their security strategy.

-Within the home, their are numerous rnetwork resources for a cyber hacker to compromise, including routers, home security systems, computers and medical devices ranking highly amongst desireable targets.
-Additionally, many residential customers are now introducing home automation and a pletora of iOT devices for smart home solution, many of which could essentially expand the footprint for cyber security attacks.
-This is especially true where security best practices was not a major consideration for solution implementation.
+Within the home, there are numerous network resources for a cyber hacker to compromise, including routers, home security systems, computers and medical devices ranking highly amongst desirable targets.
+Additionally, many residential customers are now introducing home automation and a plethora of iOT devices for smart home solution, many of which could essentially expand the footprint for cyber security attacks.
+This is especially true where security best practices was not a major consideration during the IT network installation.

-As a remote worker using technology on a daily basis, there numerous strategies you could adopt to product the integrity and confidentiality of your network-enabled resources and data.
-Let's examine some of these and see how much you know or already have setup within your home network infrastructure.
+As a remote worker using technology on a daily basis, there numerous strategies you could adopt to protect the confidentiality, integrity availability of your network-enabled resources and data.
+Let's examine some of these and see how much you already have setup within your home network infrastructure.

 Did you know that are many ways to improve the security of your router and overall home network protection?